Cyber Monday Email Ideas: When You’re Not Sure What To Send

 Add animation

 Moving pictures are great for setting the mood and drawing attention to a specific part of an email.
-Use GIFs when you need to astonish, amuse, show your brand personality, show an assortment of goods, or replace a video.
+Use GIFs in emails when you need to astonish, amuse, show your brand personality, show an assortment of goods, or replace a video.

 The key is to follow the best practices for animations in emails: